netscaler/netscaler-k8s-ingress-controller/docs/certificate-management/adc-certificate-validation.md

         data:
   	       myCA.pem: <base64 encoded cert>

-The following is a sample YAML file with the Citrix ingress controller configuration for enabling certificate validation.
+The following is a sample YAML file with the Netscaler ingress controller configuration for enabling certificate validation.

 ```yml